yochess/CalculatorApp/README.md

 I had a very difficult time transitioning from step 3 to step 4.
 The video walkthrough (which was excellent) did not go over navigation.
-I originally used a navigation bar which kept crashing the program when pushed.
+I originally used a bar button within a navigation bar which kept crashing the program when pushed.
 I finally gave that option up and went with a navigation controller instead.

 It was also a challenge for me to figure out how NSUserDefaults is implemented.
 I couldn't figure it out on my own, so I surf the